Erik Magnus Lehnsherr, Max Eisenhardt, Eric Magnus/Magneto

 - Florence Nightingale Effect: Storm first, then Mystique.

-- Gadgeteer Genius - this Up to Eleven
+- Gadgeteer Genius: Takes this Up to Eleven

 - Literal Disarming: He had his bionic hand (and leg) removed by Cameron Hodge during the X-Tinction Agenda crossover to make him less dangerous.
 It was also twisted payback for deliberately putting himself in stasis so nobody could find the X-Men's plan by scanning his mind.

 - Magical Native American: Doesn't come up very often.

 - Mr. Fixit: His mutant ability helps him build machines by simply imagining what they should do, rather than working out the pesky details.

 - Older Than They Look: Since his origin is still entrenched in Vietnam with no Retcon yet to update him to a more current war for his backstory, he's fallen into this trope.
 By now, he's have to be in his early 60s at the least to have served in the Vietnam War,

 - Only Known by Their Nickname: His real name is not revealed.